pretix/pretix-docs/docs/topics/taxes.md

 ### Custom tax rules

-If you have very special requirements for the conditions in which VAT will or will not be charged, you can use the “Custom tax rules” section instead of the options listed above.
-Here, you can create a set of rules consisting of conditions (i.e. a country or a type of customer) and actions (i.e. do or do not charge VAT).

-The rules will then be checked from top to bottom and the first matching rule will be used to decide if VAT will be charged to the user.
+!!!
+Note
     Using custom tax rules is mutually exclusive with the EU reverse charge option.
     If you have defined one or more custom tax rules, then the EU reverse charge taxation rule will not apply, even if the box next to "Use EU reverse charge taxation rules" is checked.

+pretix allows you to set custom rules if you have special requirements for the conditions in which VAT will or will not be charged.
+In order to set these custom rules, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax rules:.
+Click the tax rule for which you want to set custom rules, switch to the :btn:Advanced: tab and click the :btn-icon:fa3-plus: Add a new rule: button.

+In the first dropdown menu, select the country or territory where the custom rule will apply or select "Any country".
+In the second menu, select the type of customer (individual, business, or business with valid VAT ID) or to which the rule will apply select "Any customer".

+In the third dropdown menu, select the action to be taken under the specified conditions (country and customer).
+You may select "Charge VAT" and then specify a "Deviating tax rate" in the input field below.
+You may also select a different option and leave the field empty.

+When a customer places an order, pretix will check the custom rules from top to bottom.
+The first rule matching the order will be used to decide if and how VAT will be charged.
+You may move the rules up or down the priority list using the arrow buttons :btn-icon:fa3-arrow-up:: and :btn-icon:fa3-arrow-down::.

 ### EU reverse charge